nexendrie/rss/docs/index.md

         - classname2
 ```

-If do not need to do anything with the result after generating, you can you method **response** instead of **generate** to get a response to send from your presenter:
+If do not need to do anything with the result after generating, you can use method **response** instead of **generate** to get a response to send from your presenter:

 ```php
 <?php